 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Read our affiliate disclaimer here.

-The short answer is yes, you can fill vinyl fence posts with concrete but not successfully if you don’t know the right process.
-If you’ve ever tried to fill in one of these posts with concrete by just dumping the bucket on it and tamping down, you know what I mean.
+The short answer is yes, you can fill vinyl fence posts with concrete but not successful if you don’t know the right process.
+If you’ve ever tried to fill in one of these posts with concrete by just dumping the bucket on it and tamping it down, you know what I mean.
 The posts just seem to want to suck that wet cement back out.

 You should know that the process isn’t as simple as just filling the post with dry concrete mix.
 You also need to prepare the post for filling.

-The vinyl fence post is a common sight in the American suburbs.
+The vinyl fence post is a common sight in American suburbs.
 It’s not as sturdy as a wooden one, but it does offer some advantages over wood.

 For example, it doesn’t require any maintenance and you can paint or stain them whatever color you want without worrying about whether they match your house or not.

 When you are trying to fill a vinyl post with concrete, you need to follow a couple of steps or your effort will be wasted.

 QUIKRETE 110110 Concrete Mix

 This Concrete Mix is designed to provide strength and durability to your projects.
 It is made of high-quality materials that are carefully blended to provide consistent performance every time.
 The quick-setting formula ensures that you can complete your project in a timely manner, without sacrificing quality.

 How to Reinforce Vinyl Fence Post Using Concrete?